riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-#ARE DEFAULTS FOR PARAMS NECESSARY AS CHECKS WILL FAIL, SO MAYBE REMOVE THEM AND UPDATE EXPLANATION?

 The logic around the sort parameters is starting to get a little bit involved so we've refactored it to a separate function, `buildSortParams`.
 The method itself is fairly simple, we're just checking the value of the `sortDirection` that has been passed in.
 If the value is `null` we default to ascending.
 If the value is present we sort based on the value, converting `desc` to `-1`, otherwise defaulting to `1`.

 In the main publication code we've added a check for the `sortDirection`, verifying that it is a `String` and set to either `asc` or `desc`.